 Treatment for an alcohol use disorder should always take into consideration the severity of the disorder, physical and mental health needs, readiness to change, and history of past treatment attempts.

-The next step is admission into a treatment program.
-There are several different levels of alcohol rehab care – residential treatment, day treatment, or outpatient.
+The next step is admission into an alcohol treatment program.
+There are several different levels of rehab care – residential treatment, day treatment, or outpatient.
 An assessment conducted by a substance abuse professional can make a recommendation as to which level of care may best meet an individual’s needs.

 Within the treatment program, evidence-based approaches should be used.
 Evidence-based approaches mean the treatments provided have been researched and there is evidence the rehab treatment works.
 Some common treatment approaches include cognitive-behavioral therapy (CBT), motivational interviewing (MI), and medications to help with cravings.
 Traditional 12 step work is also a common approach.
 Many treatment programs – including Arbor Place – give clients exposure to what it means to work a 12 step program and how AA meetings can help build a person’s recovery support network.
 Often, these are vital components of successful lifelong recovery programs.
 Treatment for an alcohol use disorder should always take into consideration the severity of the disorder, physical and mental health needs, readiness to change, and history of past treatment attempts.

-At Arbor Place, we have professionals who can work with you to treat alcohol addiction.
+At Arbor Place, we have alcohol treatment professionals who can work with you to treat alcohol addiction.
 Don’t wait – things can get better.

 Start here for patients.
 Start here for loved ones.